DerfJagged/MediaWiki-StripExifGPSData/README.md

 ## Installation

-Requires MediaWiki 1.35 or higher, as well as the third-party tool [https://exiftool.org/ exiftool], with the command aliased to "exiftool".
+Requires MediaWiki 1.35 or higher, as well as the third-party tool [exiftool](https://exiftool.org/), with the command aliased to "exiftool".

 This can be installed on a Linux distribution with the command: